 Seiko Shinobu Ishigaki

 As classic and traditional as you can get, the Seiko Shinobu Ishigaki watch is an excellent companion for any formal occasion.
 The dial of the Shinobu Ishigaki features a sundial design that makes it stand out even more outdoors.
-The case diameter measures in at around 40mm and the bandwidth at 20mm.
+The case diameter measures 40mm and the bandwidth at 20mm.
 The stainless-steel bezel is partnered up with a sleek black leather band.

 This watch incorporates the 6R15 caliber self-winding movement and can operate for up to 50 hours straight when not worn.
 The dial is protected by Seiko Hardlex crystal, which is a highly scratch-resistant material.
 This watch is also water-resistant for up to 165 feet.
 Not an impressive number, but let’s face it, you will not be wearing this for a dip in the pool.